Calisthenics: Statics

+Many of these skills can be performed with the hands at different widths, and rotated in different directions, affecting the difficulty of the exercises.

 Co-operative calisthenics

 Co-operative calisthenics refers to calisthenic exercises that involve two or more participants helping each other to perform the exercise.
-Such exercises may also be known as partner exercises, partner resisted exercises, partner carrying, or bodyweight exercises with a partner.
+Such exercises may also be known as partner exercises, partner-resisted exercises, partner carrying, or bodyweight exercises with a partner.
 They have been used for centuries as a way of building physical strength, endurance, mobility, and co-ordination.
 Usually, one person performs the exercise and the other person adds resistance.
 For example, a person performing squats with someone on their back, or someone holding another person in their arms and walking around.
 Some exercises also involve the use of equipment.
 Two people may hold onto different ends of a rope and pull in different directions.
 One person would deliberately provide a lesser amount of resistance, which adds resistance to the exercise whilst also allowing the other person to move through a full range of motion as their superior level of force application pulls the rope along.
-A disadvantage such exercises have is that it can be hard to measure how much resistance is being added by the partner when considered in comparison to free weights or machines.
-An advantage they have is that they allow for relatively high levels of resistance to be added with equipment being optional.
+A disadvantage of these exercises is that it can be challenging to measure how much resistance is being added by the partner, when considered in comparison to free weights or machines.
+An advantage such exercise has is that it allows for relatively high levels of resistance to be added with equipment being optional.
 On this basis, co-operative calisthenics can be just as easily performed on a playing field as in a gym.
-They are also versatile enough to allow them to be used for training goals other than simply strength.
+They are also versatile enough to allow them to be used for training goals other than simple strength.
 For example, a squat with a partner can be turned into a power-focused exercise by jumping or hopping with the partner instead, or even lifting them up on one knee.